-- Consider whether the child is at immediate risk of harm e.g. unsafe to go home - Refer to ISCB Threshold document and procedures to support consideration: www.iscb.org.uk - Refer to other agencies as appropriate.
+- Consider whether the child is at immediate risk of harm e.g. unsafe to go home - Refer to ISCB Threshold document and procedures to support consideration: www.iscb.org.uk

-If you are unhappy with the response Staff:
+If you are unhappy with the response

-- Follow school Whistleblowing Procedures available on the Staff Drive. - Follow ISCB Escalation policy and procedures
+Staff: Follow school Whistleblowing Procedures available on Staff Drive.

-Pupils and Parents:
+Follow ISCB Escalation policy and procedures

-Follow school complaints procedures available on the school website.
+Parents: Follow school complaints procedures available on the school website.

-DSL/Deputy DSL to record decision making and action taken in the child's safeguarding/child protection file.
-Set up new file if this is the first concern.
+Record decision making and action taken in the child's file on CPOMS.

-Monitor

-Be clear about:
+Monitor Be clear about:

-- What you are monitoring e.g. behaviour trends, appearance, attendance etc.? - How long you will monitor for? - How you will record and to whom you will feedback and when?
+- ${\bf 1.} \qquad {\bf What\ you\ are\ monitoring\ e.g.\ behaviour\ trends, appearance,\ attendance\ etc.?}$ - 2.
+How long you will monitor for? - 3.
+What information needs to be shared and with whom? - 4.
+How you will record and to whom you will feedback and when?